-Often, the federal government issues a immigration decree (called "Programa Temporal de Regularización") allowing irregular foreigners in Mexico to apply for regularization based on their continuous physical presence in the country for certain years, regardless if the have a Mexican or resident spouse or children born in Mexico.
+Every other year, the federal government issues an immigration decree (called "Programa Temporal de Regularización") allowing irregular foreigners in Mexico to apply for regularization based on their continuous physical presence in the country for certain years, regardless if the have a Mexican or resident spouse or children born in Mexico.
 You should check if such program is available before you file an application.

 Even though the Mexican visa application process might seem fairly simple, the immigration laws, regulations and visa policy procedures change very often and could become very tricky in many instances, not to mention the bureaucratic burden that implies for certain immigrants.

 In all cases, we strongly advice to consult a Mexican lawyer specialized in immigration law.
 We recommend to check the lawyer's credentials before hiring services or paying attorney's fees.
 Lawyers admitted to practice law in Mexico must have a Licenciatura Degree in Law and a Professional Federal License (Cédula Profesional).
 Neither Immigration lawyers nor anyone else can predict or assure the approval of a visa or status, only Consulate Officials and the INM have the authority to decide on any application.